 Since 1839, the Henley Royal Regatta has been held on the River Thames in England, not far from the town of Henley-on-Thames.
 When it began, performance fabrics and sportswear didn't yet exist.
 Instead, rowers simply wore their undershirts while competing.
 Before too long, the undershirts put on full display by the rowing teams became known as "henleys."

-You don't have to be holding an oar yourself to appreciate the warmth and comfort provided by a henley shirt.
+You don't have to be holding an oar yourself to appreciate the warmth and comfort provided by men's long sleeve henley shirts.
 Just consider it one of the most versatile layering pieces for your fall wardrobe.

 When fall begins, you can use it as a beefier alternative to the t-shirts you had been wearing through the summer time.
 As it's such a close relative of the t-shirt (which was also once worn as underwear), you can wear it in much the same way.
 Match it to a pair of men's jeans and your favorite boots or sneakers.
 Later in the season, you can easily slide it under a denim or leather jacket.